Addiction Medicine Fellowship

 The joint (sequential) Hospice and Palliative Medicine-Addiction Medicine Fellowship offers specialized training for physicians interested in caring for patients with substance use disorders and advanced medical illness.
 Fellows typically complete the one-year Hospice and Palliative Medicine Fellowship, a nationally recognized program also housed in the Division of General Internal Medicine, prior to the Addiction Medicine Fellowship year.
 For more information, please contact Dr. Julie Childers (childersjw2@upmc.edu).

-Addiction Medicine fellows in the General and Palliative Care Tracks may also pursue advanced academic training through a master’s degree offered by the University of Pittsburgh Institute for Clinical Research Education (ICRE).
+Addiction Medicine fellows may also pursue advanced academic training through a master’s degree offered by the University of Pittsburgh Institute for Clinical Research Education (ICRE).
 These programs prepare fellows for successful careers in academic medicine through structured coursework, mentorship, and scholarly projects.

-A two- to three-year track providing rigorous education in the design and conduct of clinical research.
+A three-year program providing rigorous education in the design and conduct of clinical research for fellows who are interested in a career as a clinician researcher.
 Core courses cover research methodology, epidemiology, biostatistics, outcomes measurement, grant writing, and ethical and regulatory principles of human subjects research.
+Participants complete a master’s degree in clinical research and, by the end of their training, are prepared to write their first K.

-A two-year track designed for fellows seeking to deepen their expertise in teaching and curriculum development.
+Fellows seeking to deepen their expertise in teaching and curriculum development may enroll in the ICRE medical education master’s degree program at the beginning of their addiction medicine fellowship and complete one additional year as a faculty-fellow while completing their thesis.
 Coursework focuses on educational theory, instructional design, learner assessment, and scholarship in medical education.

 For more information, please contact: